HSBC's Brazil exit highlights strategy mistakes, country woes

-SAO PAULO (Reuters) - Brazil simply proved too tough for “the World’s Local Bank.”
+SAO PAULO, June 9 (Reuters) - Brazil simply proved too tough for “the World’s Local Bank.”

 Executives at HSBC Holdings Plc’s Brazilian unit put relationships with corporate clients before profitability, kept branches overstaffed and failed to protect profits from a deteriorating economy, analysts and investors say.